 This table lists the communities in the state of California, by ZIP code, that fall within the definition of "Underserved" pursuant to Section 2646.6(c)(1)(a-c) of the CCR (see below).
 All three criteria must be met for a ZIP code to be deemed "Underserved".

 Per Section (c) of CCR code 2646.6, a community shall be deemed to be "underserved" by the insurance industry if the Commissioner finds:

 - the proportion of uninsured motorists is ten percentage points above the statewide average as reflected in the most recent Department of Insurance statistics regarding the statewide average of uninsured motorists; and

 - the per capita income of the community, as measured in the most recent U.S. Census, is below the fiftieth (50th) percentile for California; and

 - the community, as measured in the most recent U.S. Census, is predominantly minority.
-Predominantly minority community can be qualified as any community that is composed of two-thirds or more minorities as those groups are defined in subsection (b) (6) (A) through (D) of CCR Code 2646.6.
+Predominantly minority community can be qualified as any community that is composed of two-thirds or more minorities as those groups are defined in subsection (b) (6) (A) through (D) of CCR Section 2646.6.

 The Department identified 145 ZIP codes that were "Underserved" based on the criteria above.

 The purpose of this table is to summarize the number of earned exposures statewide and in the "underserved" communities for each of the experience years involved, for Real and Personal Property and for Private Passenger Automobile Coverage.